Learn About Amelia Earhart's Lockheed Model 10 Electra

 The aircraft also was equipped with better radio equipment—a brand new Western Electric radio and a Bendix radio direction finder, which were high-tech gadgets for the time period.
 One final modification included the addition of a Beat Frequency Oscillator (BFO) for Morse code capability.

-There are only a few Electra Model 10 aircraft left today.
-Most are on display at museums.
+Only a few Electra Model 10 aircraft remain intact today, most of which are on display in aeronautical museums.